2 October 2019 – 12 January 2020

 Omnibus is the first survey of the work of Berlin collective Honey-Suckle Company, bringing together key moments of the group’s twenty-five-year history.

 Founded in 1994, Honey-Suckle Company identify themselves as a movement, built around an ongoing series of fluctuating and ephemeral interventions within the fields of fashion, music and art.
 The collective emerged from the post-reunification and pre-Internet cultural and social contexts of Berlin, defined by underground techno and squatting scenes.
 Honey-Suckle Company derive their name and ethos from homoeopath Dr Edward Bach’s honeysuckle flower remedy.
 According to Bach, the honeysuckle plant’s properties help one to learn from past experiences and re-establish a sense of trust in the future in order to feel grounded in the present.

 Omnibus and its accompanying programme present Honey-Suckle Company’s work as an evolving communal and holistic methodology, encompassing the group’s clothing, performances, happenings, installations, objects, photographs, music, films and publications.
 The exhibition spans the past, present and future of Honey-Suckle Company, drawing on their recurring fusion of style, performativity and the spatial environment.

-While the group has sustained core friendships and creative exchanges, the configuration of Honey-Suckle Company has always been in flux.
-Contributors to the exhibition include current members Peter Kišur, Nina Rhode, Simone Gilges, Nico Ihlein, and Lina Launhardt; former members Gregor Hylla and Frida Korn; and ongoing collaborators, musicians Eleni Poulou and Konrad Sprenger.
+Omnibus is conceived by current Honey-Suckle Company members Peter Kišur, Nina Rhode, Simone Gilges, Nico Ihlein, and Lina Launhardt; with contributions from former members Zille Homma Hamid, Gregor Hylla, Frida Korn/ÜtOrYt, and Fritzi Palme; and ongoing collaborators, musicians Eleni Poulou and Konrad Sprenger.